Hvshah1991/Senti-messages-app/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

+## Back-End Start-Up
+* You will need to also start the server of repo: https://github.com/Hvshah1991/SentimentAnalysis-API

+* Install nodemon and in your terminal: npx nodemon index.js - this will start the server

+* Also, don't forget to set the .env file per your convenience.
+Choose the port of your preference.

+* The back-end server should be running for it to communicate with Google's NLP API.

 ## Help